mayakeys/EEG-PreProp-RAG/README.md

   <img src="https://github.com/user-attachments/assets/6b8841e5-bc68-4c73-a238-8b2734619234" width="600"/>
 </p>

-Generator outputs are optionally refined using **GPT-4o** as a post-processing step.
+Generator outputs are refined using **GPT-4o** as a post-processing step.
 Given a minimally processed EEG signal description, GPT-4o corrects and stabilizes the generated script before execution.

-The resulting preprocessing pipeline was applied to a 3-second EEG segment from a real recording, demonstrating the feasibility of **one-shot RAG-based preprocessing**.
+The resulting preprocessing pipeline was applied to a 3-second EEG segment from a real recording (Prof. Yisong and Geeling's decoding project, D10S2), demonstrating the feasibility of *one-shot RAG-based preprocessing as seen in the image above.

 ---
 ## Demo Notebooks